devyueightfive/gender_project/README.md

 ## Description

-Retrieve service works with local ftp database.
+Retrieve service works with **ftp** database.
 The database from https://relational.fit.cvut.cz/dataset/FTP .

 Predictive model is created on base of 2 tables: product and session.
 Random Forest is used as classifier.
 Score of the model is 0.85 ROC_AUC.
+The model is saved in /model folder.

 ## Installation